decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 ## Reference the state from a child object

-Unlinke React, where all components can have their own state, only your custom scene class is allowed to have a state.
+Unlike React, where all components can have their own state, only your custom scene class is allowed to have a state.
 In react terms, all child components of your scene are [controlled components](https://reactjs.org/docs/forms.html#controlled-components), this means that they can have properties but no state of their own, and they are controlled by their parent component.

 For example, you could declare a type of entity called `elevator`, and embed a series of child entities in it and define its own functions to open and close the doors and handle how the buttons are rendered.
 If you're planning to have many elevators in your scene, that would make the code for your scene a lot more efficient and cleaner.
 The downside is that any functions in this child entity would no longer have easy access to the scene's state.
 From the `elevator` entity, it would not be valid to use the expression `this.state`, as `this` no longer refers to the instance of your custom scene class, it refers to an instance of the `elevator` entity.
 In order to access the information stored in the scene's state you can: